sahandmohammadrehzaii/admin-ghadaam-web-app/cmbjj8b6300030bjv4mrm3s3i.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1749137329699/a4639aaa-b690-479d-b04d-20912055be06.png align="center")

+## 🔐 **Important Update: Login & Registration Now Powered by GitHub**

+Dear valued users,

-With respect, we would like to inform all our valued users that our site's login and registration system has now been updated to use GitHub accounts.
-This change is made to increase the level of security, ease and speed of the login and registration processes, and improve your user experience.
+We are pleased to announce that our website’s **login and registration system has been successfully upgraded to support GitHub accounts**.
+This change is part of our ongoing efforts to improve **security**, **speed**, and **user experience** across the platform.

+Whether you're a developer or just someone looking for a more streamlined sign-in experience, this upgrade is designed with your convenience and data protection in mind.

+---

+### ✅ **Why GitHub Login?**

+#### 🔒 **1\.
+Enhanced Security**

+By using GitHub’s robust security infrastructure—including **two-factor authentication (2FA)**, **secure encryption**, and **account monitoring**—you benefit from industry-leading protection for your account on our platform.

+#### ⚡ **2\.
+Simplicity & Speed**

+No more long forms or separate registrations.
+Logging in now takes just **one click**, using your existing GitHub credentials.
+This saves time and ensures a smoother user journey from start to finish.

+#### 👨‍💻 **3\.
+Seamless Developer Integration**

+For developers, this change allows for **direct integration with your GitHub repositories, code, and developer identity**.
+Whether you’re managing personal projects or contributing to open-source, your workflow just got easier.

+#### 🧠 **4\.
+No More Password Hassles**

+Forget about creating yet another password.
+With GitHub login, you don’t need to remember or manage separate credentials.
+Just sign in with your GitHub account and get to work.

+#### 🔄 **5\.
+Future Multi-Account Support**

+We’re also planning to roll out **support for multiple GitHub accounts**, making it easier to switch between personal, work, or team profiles within the same interface.

+---

+### 💡 **How to Use the New Login System**

-Advantages of the new system:
+Using the new system is simple:

-High security: Using a GitHub account means benefiting from the strong security infrastructure of this service, including two-step authentication and encryption.
-Therefore, your account on our site will be more protected.

-Simplicity and speed: You no longer need to re-register and fill out long forms.
-With one click and entering your GitHub account, you can quickly log in to your account.

-Integration with the developer ecosystem: If you are a developer and are familiar with the GitHub ecosystem, this system allows for direct and seamless communication with your projects and codes.

-No need to create a separate password: With a GitHub account, you no longer have to worry about forgetting your password and managing multiple accounts.
-The login process is done with just one click and entering your GitHub account.

-Multiple account support: In the future, it will be possible to connect multiple GitHub accounts and manage them more easily.

-How to use: To log in to the site, simply click the "Log in with GitHub" button and log in to your GitHub account.
-If you do not have a GitHub account, you can register in the shortest possible time.

-We hope that these changes will satisfy you and increase your productivity level.
-If you have any questions or need further guidance, our support team is at your service.

-Thank you for your support and trust.
+1. Click on the **“Log in with GitHub”** button on our login page.

+2. You’ll be redirected to GitHub to authorize access.

+3. After logging in, you’ll be redirected back to our platform—fully authenticated and ready to go.

+> 🔹 Don’t have a GitHub account?
+> You can sign up for one [here](https://github.com/signup) in just a few minutes.
+It’s free and widely used by millions of developers around the world.